klausbrunner/solarpos/README.md

 ### Native builds

 Native builds are available for some platforms.
-These do not require a Java runtime and can be used like any other command-line program.
+These do not require a Java runtime and can be used stand-alone, like any other native application.

 ### macOS: Homebrew installation